Roles and Permissions

 CLM_ADMIN

-role gets deleted in Keycloak you may create a role with the nameCLM_ADMIN
+role gets deleted in Keycloak, you may create a role with the nameCLM_ADMIN

-using Keycloak UI. -
+using Keycloak UI.

-Renaming a role in Keycloak will result in MTG Certificate Lifecycle Manager Server perceiving it as deleted.
-The renamed role can be viewed in MTG Certificate Lifecycle Manager Server, but no permission will be associated with it.
+The renamed role can be viewed in MTG CLM, but no permission will be associated with it.

 -